The Golden Age of Liberalism

 foreword by Jean Chrétien

-Journalist, politician, cabinet minister, Governor-General, New Brunswicker Roméo Leblanc was a leading Liberal politician in the Pearson-Trudeau-Chrétien era when Liberals dominated Canadian politics.
+Journalist, politician, cabinet minister, Governor-General, New Brunswicker Roméo Leblanc was a leading Liberal politician.
 He was also an Acadian, proud of his heritage and always conscious of the impact of federal measures on the Maritime Acadian community.
 This is his biography, written by the noted Acadian historian Naomi Griffiths.

 About the Author